express-in-code-game/excode-design/design/design.md

     - "external flow state
   - https://clojure.org/news/2013/06/28/clojure-clore-async-channels
   - https://github.com/clojure/core.async
-- data
 - kafka (as event/record store)
 - a datalog db for the user abstraction
-- code
+<br/><br/>
 - queues and processes
 - a thing for a purpose: abstract only if obvious immediate reuse
 - spec fns when needed
 - processes know only args: pass channels explicitly
 - main file creates channels, imports and starts processes

 ### game state